-All of Samsung’s devices — including the Galaxy S8 — come with a custom user interface on top of Android, which Samsung has dubbed “Experience” (it used to be called TouchWiz).
-Users have reported that even when running on powerful S8 hardware, the UI can occasionally produce some lag, especially when using the home launcher.
-If you’ve been experiencing issues such as these on your device, Samsung has just delivered a fix that might do the trick.
+All of Samsung’s devices — including the Galaxy S8 — come with a custom user interface on top of Android.
+There have been some reports that even when running on powerful S8 hardware, the UI can occasionally produce some lag, especially when using the home launcher.
+If you’ve been experiencing issues such as these on your device, Samsung has delivered a fix that might do the trick.

-- Update the TouchWiz home app to version 6.1.09.2 or later, which can be done via Google Play.
-The update is specifically designed to alleviate the stuttering that occurs when swiping up and down to open and close the app drawer.
+- Make sure you’ve updated to the latest version of Android.
+You can check this by looking in Settings > Software Update > Download And Install.
+Samsung released an update specifically designed to alleviate the stuttering that occurs when swiping up and down to open and close the app drawer.
 It’s also said to improve the ability to read icon text against a white wallpaper.

 - You could always try a different launcher.
 We have a list of the best Android launchers to give you some ideas.

 We have seen several reports from S8 and S8 Plus owners suffering from a random reboot problem.
-There’s a big thread at the Samsung forum on this topic.
+There are a number of threads on the XDA Developers forum and the Android Central forum centered around this problem.
 For many people, the S8 or S8 Plus is restarting itself seemingly at random.
 This can be infrequent or it can happen multiple times a day.
 There are a few things worth trying to see if you can solve this problem.

-- Make sure that your software is up to date, you should be prompted to update as soon as new software is available if you’re connected to Wi-Fi, but you can also look in Settings > Software update > Download updates manually.
+- Make sure that your software is up to date.
+You should be prompted to update as soon as new software is available if you’re connected to Wi-Fi, but you can also look in Settings > Software Update > Download And Install.

 - Although it hasn’t worked for everyone, a factory reset does seem to have worked for some people.
 If you want to try it, then back up everything first and turn your S8 or S8 Plus off.
 Press and hold the Volume up and Bixby keys, then press and hold the Power button as well.
 You can let go when you feel the phone vibrate.
-Use the Volume down button to highlight the wipe data/factory reset option and the Power button to select it, then highlight yes with Volume down and select with Power.
-When it’s done, highlight Reboot system now and use Power to select it.
+Use the Volume down button to highlight the Wipe Data/Factory Reset option and the Power button to select it, then highlight yes with Volume down and select with Power.
+When it’s done, highlight Reboot System Now and use the Power button to select it.
 We recommend setting the phone up as new to test if the reboot issue is resolved.
 Do not restore any backups.
 If it seems to be working, then you can try restoring a little at a time.
 Maybe start with contacts, and then move on if no reboot problem returns.
 It may be best to install your apps manually, rather than restoring them.

-- If you have factory reset your S8 or S8 Plus, avoided restoring any backups, and reboots still persist, then we’d suggest contacting Samsung, your carrier, or your retailer and asking about a replacement handset.
+- If you have factory reset your S8 or S8 Plus and avoided restoring any backups, but reboots persist, then we’d suggest contacting Samsung, your carrier, or your retailer and asking about a replacement handset.

 Quite a few people have run into wireless charging issues with their Galaxy S8 or S8 Plus, as discussed in the XDA Developers forum.
 Some are getting a message about wireless charging being paused, some can’t get the fast charging to work, some are finding that the phone gets very hot, and others are having trouble getting wireless charging working at all.

-- If you are using a Galaxy S8 case, then try removing it and test to see if that makes a difference.
-Wireless charging will work just fine with some cases, but it will often make the phone a lot warmer.
+- If you are using a protective case, try removing it and test to see if that makes a difference.
+Wireless charging will work just fine in some cases, but it will often make the phone a lot warmer.